-Effective January 1, 2016, PEBA entered into a new agreement the Program's investment consultant that runs through December 31, 2018 and requires an annual fee of \$55,000, payable in four equal quarterly installments.
-The previous agreement, which ran through October 31, 2015, and required an annual fee of \$85,000, payable in twelve equal monthly installments, was extended two additional months, ending on December 31, 2015, and the additional payments under the agreement totaled \$14,167.
-Cost associated with the investment consultant contract are shared pro-rata between the 457 plan and the 401(k) plan, based upon plan assets under management.
+Effective January 1, 2016, PEBA entered into an agreement the Program's investment consultant that runs through December 31, 2018 and requires an annual fee of \$55,000, payable in four equal quarterly installments.
+Costs associated with the investment consultant contract are shared pro-rata between the 457 plan and the 401(k) plan, based upon plan assets under management.